PetrKryslUCSD/FinEtoolsDeforLinearTutorials/docs/src/tutorials/TEST13H_par_tut.md

 end
 print("\nTime = $(time()-t0)\n")
 ```

+On Windows the scaling is not great, which is not Julia's fault, but rather
+the operating system's failing.
+Linux usually gives much greater speedups.

 Find the midpoint of the plate bottom surface.
 For this purpose the number of
 elements along the edge of the plate needs to be divisible by two.